Commit to familial respect for church bodies where Yeshua is honored, the Bible respectfully taught, and the ordinances reverently administered.

 Four Choices Confronting Us

-- Are we to consider that until this generation, God has been inept in getting through to the church from among the nations in the various cultures of the world that they need to forsake their own culture patterns and in order to come to him and express their relationship with him, embrace a new culture?
+- Are we to consider that until this generation, God has been inept in getting through to the church from among the nations in the various cultures of the world the crucial point that they need to forsake their own culture patterns and in order to come to him and express their relationship with him, embrace a new superculture?

 - Does God want to replace all cultures with a Jewish superculture?
 This is Jewpersessionism.